-UKDI director Nick Gray, says “The stretcher is a multi-positional flexible stretcher which folds into 3 parts – a treatment platform that can be used for transport, evacuation, and rescue.
-It can be used in a seated position, or a supine position”.
+UKDI director Nick Gray, says “The stretcher is a multi-positional flexible foldable Stretcher which folds into 3 parts – a treatment platform that can be used for transport, evacuation, and rescue.
+You can use it in either a seated position or a supine position”.

-Recovery + is designed for front line responders and carers be they nursing staff, police, fire and rescue or prison service officers, in fact anybody who has to deal with an individual in a dignified manner.
+Front line responders and carers, whether they are nursing staff, police, fire and rescue, or prison service officers, are the intended audience for Recovery, designed to assist anyone who must deal with an individual in a dignified manner.
 Use of the equipment helps to de-escalate situations where the responder may be dealing with violent or disruptive people.

-Nick Gray “The stretcher is produced with simple principles, in particular the way a person would like to be treated, with a specific focus on compassion, dignity and safety for carers and patients alike.”
+Nick Gray “The foldable Stretcher is produced with simple principles, in particular the way a person would like to be treated, with a specific focus on compassion, dignity and safety for carers and patients alike.”

 The design concept incorporates a jointing/hinging detail that lets users arrange the device’s three sections as a supported seat, a self-supporting seat, or a stretcher.
 In seat mode, users can fix the elements that support the thighs and lower legs in roughly 90-degree and 180-degree relationships to each other.